nvu01/nvu01.github.io/featured_projects/_posts/2025-06-04-undervalued-stock-scanner.md

 - **Pivot tables**: To calculate industry averages while filtering outliers.
 - **Dynamic file paths**: So the project works across any machine without broken links.
 - **RTD function for real-time stock prices**: the RTD (Real-Time Data) function integrates with the Thinkorswim platform to pull real-time stock prices directly into the workbooks.
-- **Conditional formatting**: To surface strong candidates visually, making stock analysis easier for non-technical users.
+- **Conditional formatting**: To surface strong candidates visually, making stock analysis easier for users.

 <iframe title="Industry Averages Dashboard" width="1280" height="720" src="/assets/other/data_refresh_automation.gif" frameborder="0" allowFullScreen="true"></iframe>

 After processing the data in Excel, I brought the results into Power BI, where I created interactive dashboards that:
+- Highlight top-ranking undervalued stocks
 - Compare metrics across sectors and industries
-- Highlight top-ranking undervalued stocks
 - Visualize trends in P/E, ROE, ROA, and other key indicators
 - Enable non-technical users to explore insights without needing to touch the raw data

-The resulting Excel files form the backbone of this project, serving as the primary platform for data processing.
-They can function independently as stock scanners, even without the dashboard.
+>The resulting Excel workbooks form the backbone of this project, acting as the central platform that integrates Power Query, advanced formulas, and VBA macros.
+These files can function independently as stock scanners, even without the dashboard.
 However, the dashboard plays a crucial role in bringing everything together, presenting the data in a way that's more accessible and engaging for non-technical users.
+{:.lead}

 ## Final Thoughts